Programmer420-1/urban-farming-oasis-model/README.md

 The server should be running at `http://localhost:5000` and start listening for incoming requests.

 Currently, the only endpoint available is `http://localhost:5000/predict_soil`.

+If you do not have the OpenAI API Key, contact me (Davian Lim) via the DevHack Facilitator of Team Ambatukamehameha to get one for testing.